What You Leave Behind: Plot

 Meanwhile on Bajor, Dukat and Winn travel to the Fire Caves with an ancient book to release the Pah-wraiths.
 Winn poisons Dukat as a sacrifice, expecting to become the wraiths' emissary; they possess Dukat instead, resurrecting him.
 On DS9, Sisko suddenly becomes aware that he must go to the Fire Caves.
 Once there, he attacks Dukat, who easily subdues him with the Pah-wraiths' powers.
 Winn tries to destroy the book, but Dukat kills her.
-While Dukat is distracted, Sisko attacks Dukat, falling with him and the book into the fiery chasm.
+While Dukat is distracted, Sisko attacks, dragging himself, Dukat and the book into the fiery chasm.

-Sisko finds himself in the wormhole, where Sarah tells him that the Pah-wraiths will never emerge again.
+While Dukat and the book are incinerated, Sisko is transported into the wormhole, where Sarah tells him that the Pah-wraiths and Dukat are trapped forever and will never emerge again.
 The DS9 crew is puzzled by Sisko's disappearance until he comes to his wife Kasidy Yates in a vision; he assures her he will return, though he doesn't know when.

 Many of the crew go their separate ways: O'Brien will teach at Starfleet Academy, and Worf is appointed the Federation ambassador to the Klingon Empire.
 Kira takes Odo to the Founders' planet, where he joins the Great Link and cures their disease.
-Kira returns to DS9, now the station commander, and she and Sisko's son Jake gaze out a window at the wormhole.
+Kira returns to DS9, now the station commander, and she and Sisko's son Jake gaze at the wormhole through a window.